-If you find yourself with a free weekend between ugly Christmas sweater parties & white elephant gift exchanges, Estes Park makes for a perfect, easy winter getaway.
-So, put the cookies down and start planning with this sample Estes Park winter weekend getaway guide!
+If you find yourself with a free weekend between ugly Christmas sweater parties & white elephant gift exchanges, an Estes Park getaway makes for a perfect, relaxing winter weekend.
+So, put the cookies down and start planning with this sample of things to do in Estes Park for a winter weekend getaway!

-Only 70 miles from Denver, this small town is the gateway to Rocky Mountain National Park.
+Only 70 miles from Denver, the small town of Estes Park is the gateway to Rocky Mountain National Park.
 And it is a great home-base for a weekend of fun and adventure – no matter what season you visit!

 However, winter is one of our favorite times to go.
 It is so peaceful during this time of year.
 Plus you get to benefit from off-season pricing, admire all of the Christmas lights (check the holiday calendar HERE), see snow-covered mountains and explore trails without the summer crowds!

 Are you sold yet?
 Good!
-Here’s our suggested itinerary for a fabulous winter weekend in Estes Park:
+Here’s our suggested itinerary for a fabulous winter weekend of things to do in Estes Park:

-Leave really early (around 6a.m. – you can do it).
+For the first day of your Estes Park getaway, you will need to get to Estes Park.
+So, leave Denver really early (around 6 a.m. – you can do it).
 It helps to have your car packed the night before.
 Or at least have everything ready to go.
 Don’t forget to pack your hydration packs, waterproof boots, hiking poles, snowshoes, cold weather clothes, sled or snow tube, camera and/or GoPro and snacks!

-When you see the Estes Park sign, hop out to take a quick, obligatory “we made it” pic.
+When you see the Estes Park sign, hop out to take a quick, obligatory thing to do in Estes Park, “we made it” pic.
 Then head straight to RMNP for some snowshoeing.
 (Unless you need to rent snowshoes, boots or poles, then drop by HERE first and they will hook you up)!

-There are two entrances to the park from Estes Park that are open in winter, Fall River and Beaver Meadows.
+There are two entrances to Rocky Mountain National Park from Estes Park that are open in winter, Fall River and Beaver Meadows.
 Depending on where you want to explore, you may want to choose one over the other (check out this map to decide).
 The ranger stations before the entrances are a great place to ask questions, buy souvenirs or find more detailed maps than those available online or at the gate.

 IMPORTANT NOTE: Be extra nice to the rangers!
 They are awesome, hard-working, nature-loving people who deserve your kindness & respect.
 Thanks in advance for being extra smiley & sweet!